 About two and one-half miles to the northeast is Walla Walla, Washington, a city of about eighteen thousand inhabitants.
-Two railways enter Walla Walla, the Union Pacific System and the Northern Pacific Railway.
+Two railways enter Walla Walla: the Union Pacific and the Northern Pacific.
 An hourly bus service connects College Place with Walla Walla.
-The transcontinental Roosevelt Highway is routed through these two places.
-The United Air Lines operates through Walla Walla.
+In addition, the Union Pacific stages stop at the College campus.
+The transcontinental Roosevelt Highway is routed through College Place.
+The United Air Lines provide daily service to Walla Walla.